sergei820/jdi-light-testng-template/README.md

 4. Logs: Observe test run results in Console log

-5. Reporting: After running tests just run **allure:serve** in maven plugins
+5. Reporting: After running tests just run "mvn allure:serve" in maven plugins

 6. Use as template for your project:
     * just remove all content from **src/main/.../example** folder, add your package you Page Objects